Batz-sur-Mer Breton: Collection

 Léon Bureau, a Nantes industrialist and language enthusiast, was the main collector of Batz Breton.
 He learned it around 1875 from various informants, including Marie-Françoise Mouilleron, who worked as a salt carrier.
 His interest in Batz Breton can be explained by the fact that his family owned a residence in Penchâteau in Pouliguen.

-Let us cite Émile Ernault, who compiled Bureau's notes, then Pierre Le Roux in 1910 (Linguistic Atlas of Lower Brittany, Batz is survey point 90), Dom Gaston Godu in 1942, Per Manac'h in 1959, Léon Fleuriot in 1960-61 and Donatien Laurent in 1962, who all interviewed speakers.
+Émile Ernault, who compiled Bureau's notes, then Pierre Le Roux in 1910 (Linguistic Atlas of Lower Brittany, Batz is survey point 90), Dom Gaston Godu in 1942, Per Manac'h in 1959, Léon Fleuriot in 1960-61 and Donatien Laurent in 1962, all interviewed speakers.

-More recently, we should mention the particular role of Gildas Buron, curator of the Batz Salt Marshes Museum, who has gathered a significant amount of information on local Breton over 25 years of documentary research and surveys of children and grandchildren of Breton speakers, and has brought together the majority of known sources.
+More recently, Gildas Buron, curator of the Batz Salt Marshes Museum, gathered a significant amount of information on local Breton over 25 years of documentary research and surveys of children and grandchildren of Breton speakers, and has brought together the majority of known sources.

-Today, we know of Batz Breton over 2,000 words and verbal forms from texts and numerous notes, one complete song and two fragments of songs, and a short recording of a speaker, Jean-Marie Cavalin, made in 1959 by Per Manac'h.
-All of this data will soon be presented in a reference work being prepared by G. Buron.
+Today, over 2,000 words and verbal forms of Batz Breton are known from texts and numerous notes, one complete song and two fragments of songs, and a short recording of a speaker, Jean-Marie Cavalin, made in 1959 by Per Manac'h.